-It’s DIY FRI. again, where every week I try to post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
+It’s DIY Time again, where every week I try to post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
 Some of these posts are crafts, sewing projects, homemade cleaners, homemade health aids, tutorials, and the like.

 (We like to display these in our re-purposed tin cans!)